Gaganyaan: Cabinet approval

-Many of the fundamental technologies were realized by ISRO by the time Gaganyaan was approved by the Union Cabinet.
+Many of the fundamental technologies were realized by ISRO by the time IHSP was approved by the Union Cabinet.
 After receiving approval, many of them were human-rated to make sure their dependability satisfied the requirements needed for human spaceflight.
 Space Capsule Recovery Experiment II (SRE-2), an extension of the 2007 SRE mission, was canceled in 2018 as a result of excessive delays.
 In a reply to the Rajya Sabha on February 13, 2025, Minister of Science and Technology Jitendra Singh Rana stated the COVID-19 pandemic was the main reason of the delay, slowing down the production of avionics components and disrupting the supply chain.
 Unreliable raw material deliveries caused by supply chain failures, and a worldwide scarcity of space-grade components caused delays in the manufacturing and assembly of mission critical hardware.
 The project timeframe was extended for extra validation missions and crew safety tests to guarantee the highest standards of safety for astronauts.
 It necessitated further testing and improvements.
 To keep the orbital module's total mass within the HLVM3 launcher's lifting capabilities, the design had to be modified, which increased the complexity and engineering time.
 Delays in the necessary comprehensive study and testing were also caused by the indigenous development of the life support system.